benpriebe/i19n/README.md

 The ```viewmodels/login``` module has one property called ```loginLabel``` that uses ```i19n.username``` property to show the localized value for the label - username.

-Adding a specific translation (e.g. for the en-au locale) is a simple two step process.
+Adding a specific translation (e.g. for the en-AU locale) is a simple two step process.
 First, you need to tell your master/fallback file about the supported locale using the supportedLocales property:

 ```javascript